ccf-2012/seedcross/README.md

 ## Plans
 * Scheduler to run the task periodically
-* Seperate tracker to search different media
+* Seperate tracker to search different media  (done with release, waiting for feedback)
-* Hardlink tweaks of file/folder to get more crossed.
+* Hardlink tweaks of file/folder to get more crossed. (check [tortweak](https://github.com/ccf-2012/tortweak))
 * Open to you Dai-lo's suggestions.